-A mathematical statement in which two expressions are equal to one another and set on either side of an equal sign:
+A mathematical statement in which two expressions are equal and set on either side of an equal sign:

-When an equation includes a variable, the numerical value of that variable which makes the equation true (makes the two sides equal to each other) is called the solution to the equation.
+When an equation includes a variable, the numerical value of that variable, which makes the equation true (makes the two sides equal), is called the solution to the equation.
 An equation may have more than one solution, or it may have no solutions.

 A fixed value.
-In Algebra, a constant is a number on its own, or sometimes a letter such as a, b or c to stand for a fixed number.
+In Algebra, a constant is a number independently, or sometimes a letter such as a, b, or c to represent a fixed number.

 Example: in “x + 5 = 9”, 5 and 9 are constants.